B2Gold Shares Jump 16% After Q1 2026 Earnings Beat

 Why did B2Gold stock jump 16%?

 B2Gold Corp. shares surged 16.3% after Q1 2026 earnings beat analyst estimates, with profit and cash flow rising on elevated gold prices.
-Secondary reporting also cited a reported asset sale as contributing to momentum, though specific terms remain unconfirmed.
+Secondary reporting also cited a reported asset sale as a factor in the move, though specific terms remain unconfirmed.

 What is B2Gold's consensus analyst price target?

-The consensus analyst price target for BTG is $6.60, implying approximately 26.5% upside from the current price of $5.215.
-The $6.97 billion market cap means the stock is trading at a substantial discount to what the analyst community considers fair value.
+The consensus analyst price target for BTG is $6.60, approximately 26.5% above the current price of $5.215.
+At a $6.97 billion market cap, the stock traded well below that level even before the Q1 2026 earnings pop.

 How will the mine fire affect BTG's Q2 results?

-A fire at a B2Gold mine reported approximately 19 days before this article is expected to reduce Q2 2026 gold output.
-Per secondary reporting, the mine is expected to continue operating rather than shut down entirely, which limits the duration of the hit but does not eliminate it.
+A fire at a B2Gold mine, reported approximately 19 days before this article, is expected to reduce Q2 2026 gold output.
+Per secondary reporting, the mine is continuing to operate rather than shutting down entirely, which limits the duration of the impact but does not eliminate it.

 Is B2Gold stock undervalued at current prices?

-At a 4.4x forward P/E and an implied free cash flow yield of approximately 8.5% (trailing FCF of $596M on a $6.97B market cap), BTG trades at multiples more typical of distressed assets than a gold miner generating 64.4% gross margins.
-The 26.5% gap to the $6.60 consensus target reinforces the discount, though the mine fire introduces a near-term production headwind that muddies the near-term picture.
+At a 4.4x forward P/E and an 8.5% FCF yield (trailing FCF of $596M on a $6.97B market cap), BTG trades at multiples more typical of a distressed asset than a gold miner posting 64.4% gross margins.
+The $6.60 consensus target sits 26.5% above the current price.
+The mine fire introduces a production shortfall of uncertain size — the variable that most clouds the near-term outlook.

 Who recently bought B2Gold shares?

-Intact Investment Management purchased approximately 1.6 million shares of B2Gold Corp. in early May, per MarketBeat reporting.
+Intact Investment Management purchased approximately 1.6 million shares of B2Gold Corp. in early May, per MarketBeat.
 The purchase came roughly four days before the Q1 2026 earnings release that sent shares up 16.3%.

 Sources & filings